asuchardaa/go-gas-station/README.md

 # Gas Station Simulator

-This project was implemented due to CTC subject on Technical University in Liberec.
+This project was implemented due to requirements of CTC subject on Technical University of Liberec.

 ## Installation

 1. Download the source code from the source.